Kyriosity/read-write/README+/software/design/names/README.md

 * floating
 *OOD.

+## Wrapping up

+Even top teams under time pressure and brakes on perfectionism would be barely proud of their implementation of naming.
+Furthermore, the naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be continuous and genuine.

+## Appendix.
+Posers

 ### Impedance with inherited domain names

-// ToDescribe

-Pabulum

 ### Active or passive voice

 Document.print(), plotter.Print

-# Wrapping up

-Even top teams under time pressure and brakes on perfectionism would be barely proud of their implementation of naming.
-Furthermore, the naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be continuous and genuine.

 \___________